MichaelCurrin/mkdocs-quickstart/docs/tutorial/deploy.md

 - [Deploy with Githhub Actions](#deploy-with-github-actions) - Setup continous deployment config to enable deploys on a change to files on GitHub.

-_Note this is for a Project Page and not Organization or User Pages._
+_Note this is for a Project Page on a subpath and not an Organization or User Page._

 ### Run deploy command
 > Run a MkDocs CLI command locally to deploy